thoni56/jregr/README.md

 for what is considered a test case, and the command(s) that should be performed on each of the test cases.

-The output (meaning everything that is sent to the standard output) is considered the actual output of the test case.
+The output (meaning everything that is sent to the standard and/or error outputs) is considered the actual output of the test case.
 This is compared to the content of a file with the same basename ($1) and extension `.expected`.

 If they are identical the test case passed, if not it failed.